johanix/gen-notify-test/README.md

 	./notify send cds+csync --zone foo.parent.example

-   That works fine in the sender end, but in the receiver end it requires a minor (4 lines or so) modification to the Golang dns package.
+   That works fine in the sender end, but in the receiver end it requires the following minor modification to the Golang dns package.
 Otherwise the reciever will return FORMERR.

-2. This code needs to be updated to use a private DNS type for the proposed NOTIFY RR type from the -01 version of the draft.
+diff --git a/acceptfunc.go b/acceptfunc.go
+index ac479db9..ef59f3e7 100644
+--- a/acceptfunc.go
++++ b/acceptfunc.go
+@@ -45,7 +45,10 @@ func defaultMsgAcceptFunc(dh Header) MsgAcceptAction {
+        }

+        if dh.Qdcount != 1 {
+-               return MsgReject
++          if opcode == OpcodeNotify {
++             return MsgAccept
++          }
++          return MsgReject
+        }
+        // NOTIFY requests can have a SOA in the ANSWER section.
+See RFC 1996 Section 3.7 and 3.11. if dh.Ancount > 1 {